edyson1202/LightBox/README.md

-# LightBox - CPU Path Tracer
+# LightBox
+LightBox is a CPU Path Tracer.
+It uses Vulkan and GLFW for window rendering and ImGui for UI rendering.

 ## Gallery